calabash/calabash-ios/README.md

 Calabash 2.0 is a merge of the iOS and Android APIs.
 Read the [Announcement: Calabash 2.0](https://github.com/calabash/calabash/issues/55) for details and to make comments.

+## Frank

-In the 0.10.x line, Calabash will optionally be supplied as a 'plugin' to the [Frank project](https://github.com/TestingWithFrank/Frank).
+Calabash can be used as a Frank plug-in for [Frank project](https://github.com/TestingWithFrank/Frank).
 The idea being to unify the communities more, although full unification will not be possible currently (as Calabash focuses on supporting on-device testing which is not currently a specific design-goal of Frank).
+For instructions on how it integrate Calabash into your Frank project see the [README_FRANK.md](README_FRANK.md) document.

 ## Important notice